 Hosting Study Groups

-This section goes into detail on how to “Hold the Space” when conducting a study group.
+This section goes into detail on how to “Hold the Space” when conducting a Global Group.
 Holding space is how you create the vessel that can receive both the wisdom and transmission that comes from Sat Shree and his teachings.

 Creating the Vessel

 “Both the Gita and the Mother Book are handbooks and spiritual scriptures.
 As such each carries their own unique wisdom which we can learn to bring into our lives.
 Both also have a tangible and distinct impact on our consciousness and our lives that work in unseen ways.
 This process can totally alter our relationship with our self and the way we connect with the Divine.
 It can be a time of great reflection, change, and vulnerability.
 Thus, we deeply honor our self and everyone’s unique process in the group.
-Everyone has their own journey, their own unique way to the Divine.
-The following guidelines will help us all get the greatest benefit from our study together.
+Everyone has their own journey, their own unique way to the Divine.”

 - We bring as much Presence as possible to each moment in the group.
 We come with a willingness to see with new eyes and hear with new ears.